timeteam/timeteam.github.io/_posts/2016-05-25-burial-rites.md

 ***

-On the face of it, supposed murderer Agnes Magnúsdóttir is the principal character whose story is slowly revealed by **Hannah Kent**.
-However in my mind the Iceland and Icelanders of the 1800s overwhelmingly leave the most lasting impression.
+On the face of it, Agnes Magnúsdóttir, co-accused of murder of two men, is the principal character whose story is slowly revealed by **Hannah Kent**.
+However in my mind the harsh Iceland of the 1800s and Icelanders themselves overwhelmingly leave the most lasting impression.